noamross/jekyll-site/collaborating with R.md

 ![](http://dl.dropbox.com/u/3356641/blogstuff/knitexample.png)

 As you can see, your document has both your writing, code, and results, formatted in an easy-to-read way.

-`knitr` based documents are great if you are blogging about your research.
-You'll see a lot of them at <http://www.r-bloggers.com/>.
+You can e-mail these documents or post them online for easy sharing.

 [Collaborating and version control](#TOC)
 =========================================

-If you are working with a team on a project that involves multiple R analyses and data sets,
+If you are working with a team on a project that involves multiple R analyses and data sets, you'll want a more robust system for collaboration that just e-mailing files around.
+Here are two options.

 [Dropbox](#TOC)
 ---------------